julianogm/julianogm/README.md

 #### Quote of the week:
 <!-- quote_marker -->
-> "The best government is a benevolent tyranny tempered by an occasional assassination." - Voltaire
+> "Politics is the entertainment branch of industry." - Frank Zappa